-After my slightly hectic and delayed arrival into Colombo airport at around 5:30AM it was a welcome relief to see Sakula and his driver waiting for me at arrivals and to be ushered into his car from the chaos on the street in front of the airport.
+After my slightly hectic and delayed arrival into Colombo airport at around 5:30AM it was a glorious relief to see Sakula and his driver waiting for me at arrivals.
+I was quickly guided through the street and ushered into their car from the chaos in front of the airport.
 An amazing amount of people had purchased large household appliances from duty free and were trying to navigate their new refrigerators and washing machines though the maze of people and luggage.
 Though I was incredibly excited to start seeing glimpses of this new country on the drive to Mawanella the combination of air conditioning and a very comfortable back seat proved too enticing and I quickly fell asleep.

-After a couple of minutes to collect myself I was slowly introduced to the kind and welcoming members of Sakula’s family (father and mother) and staff, many of which had been with the family for over 20 years.
+After a couple of minutes to collect myself I was slowly introduced to the kind and welcoming members of Sakula’s family (father Sunil and mother Padmini) and the staff, some of which had been with the family for over 20 years.

 Try as I might on that first day the combination of jet lag and almost two full days traveling through planes and airports kept me from being awake for long and I mostly napped the day away in my comfortable bed enjoying the air con.
 I did however manage to wake up long enough for rough approximations of breakfast, lunch, and dinner.